DiSkyOrg/ArchivedDiSkyDocs/pages/bot-loading.md

     policy: all
     auto reconnect: true
     compression: none

+    # Optional section code:
+    # Fired once the bot, and every guilds, are ready-to-use.
+    on ready:
+    	# </>
+    # Fired once a guild, and every members, are ready-to-use
+    on guild ready:
+    	# </>
 ```

 Reload your **script**, and wait a little.
 Your bot should be marked as online!